mateus-oliveira/fullstack-afiliados/README.md

 # Afiliados - Backend

-This is the Backend side, made with Django REST Framework, of Fullstack Afiliados test: https://lab.coodesh.com/devmateusalves/fullstack-afiliados.
+This is a challenge by [Coodesh](https://lab.coodesh.com/devmateusalves/fullstack-afiliados).

+### Technologies
+- Python 3.10
+- Docker
+- Django REST Framework
+- PostgreSQL

 ### Run with Docker